 Or, to be more precise, the red curve.
 I have added a straight BLACK line on to the graph, which runs straight from the 2001 baseline point to the target point.

-The characteristic of the red curve as it has been drawn by TfL is that it allows us to have lower cycle trips recorded at the present time to and say that we are on track than if we had the straight black line.
+The characteristic of the red curve as it has been drawn by TfL is that it allows us to have lower cycle trips recorded at the present time – and to say that we are on track – than if we had the straight black line.

 To be specific: If we used my straight black line, the “on track” number for 2010 – the last year for which we have figures – would be something like 750,00, not the lower 540,000 presented in the box as “540k cycle journeys per day – on track to meet 400% target”.
 This current year we would be on some 850,000 trips rather than the 600,000 on the red curve.